a-morales/kwm/README.md

 It is now a tiling window manager that represents windows as the leaves of a binary tree.

+*Kwm* runs a local daemon to read messages and trigger functions that affect focus management and tiling among other things.

+*Kwmc* can be used to write to *Kwm*'s socket, and the included hotkeys.cpp uses this program to define mapping between keys and these functions. *Kwmc* should be placed in your path to ensure that this works as expected.

+*Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior to their delivery to a foreground application.

+This allows for functionality such as focus-follows-mouse, remapping keys, and most importantly global hotkeys, mainly to be used for interaction with the parts of *Kwm* that are exposed to hotkeys.cpp through the daemon, and so hotkeys.cpp can and should be customized by the user.
+The user may also use any other program that allows for running a specific command on keypress.

+hotkeys.cpp can be edited and recompiled separately, thus any changes made does not require *Kwm* to be restarted.

 Both autofocus and autoraise is available, however autofocus only redirects key input to the window below the cursor, the menubar is not accessible.
 By default *Kwm* is set to use autoraise as it is meant to be used alongside the tiling functionality, and so windows should not overlap unless a window is specifically made floating.

-*Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior to their delivery to a foreground application.

-This allows for functionality such as focus-follows-mouse, remapping keys, and most importantly global hotkeys, mainly to be used for interaction with the parts of *Kwm* that are exposed to hotkeys.cpp through the export_table struct, and so hotkeys.cpp can and should be customized by the user.

-hotkeys.cpp can be edited and recompiled separately, thus any changes made does not require *Kwm* to be restarted.

 *EARLY multiple monitor support:*